Superhands89/EasyScrollDots/README.md

 ## Options

 <p>Some sites have a fixed or sticky top navigation bar which gets in the way when easyScrollDots scrolls the browser window to the top of each section.
-Therefore you have to tell easyScrollDots if you have a <strong>fixed nav</strong>, and if so, you also need to provide the **id of the navigation bar**.
-You can also tell easyScrollDots if your fixed **nav only appears when the user is scrolling upward**.
-Finally, you can set an **offset amount** in order to adjust where the browser scrolls to when a dot is clicked.</p>
+Therefore you have to tell easyScrollDots if you have a <strong>fixed nav</strong>, and if so, you also need to provide the <strong>id of the navigation bar</strong>.
+You can also tell easyScrollDots if your fixed <strong>nav only appears when the user is scrolling upward</strong>.
+Finally, you can set an <strong>offset amount</strong> in order to adjust where the browser scrolls to when a dot is clicked.</p>

 ```javascript
 easyScrollDots({